canonical/ubuntu-packaging-guide/getting-set-up.rst

 There are a number of things you need to do to get started developing for Ubuntu.
-This article is designed to get your computer set up so that you can start working with packages, and upload your packages to Launchpad.
-Here's what we'll
+This article is designed to get your computer set up so that you can start working with packages, and upload your packages to Ubuntu's hosting platform, Launchpad.
+Here's what we'll cover:
-cover:

 * Installing packaging-related software.
 This includes: